aseekatz/AnaerobeWorkshop/README.md

 ```
 sums<-read.table(file="datafiles/anaerobe_summary.txt", header=TRUE)
 summary(sums$FMT)
+sums$FMT <- as.factor(sums$FMT)
+	# R tries to assume the type of data your variables are.
+For the FMT variable in this case, we need to specify to R that it is a factor before graphing

 #compare shannon, invsimpson, and sobs (# 'species')
 	# comparison of FMT v. no FMT, as a whole:
 plot(sums$FMT, sums$invsimpson_03)